yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

 ## Processing steps and output

-1. If the resource to be processed includes one or more item records, then process each item plus holdings record as a carrier-level record.
+1. Process each holdings record as a carrier-level record.

-2. However, not all resources are linked to an item record in Voyager.
-If there is no item record, then process each holdings record as a carrier-level record.

-    1. If the holdings record \(e.g., for a journal\) includes one or more `866`, `867`, or `868` \(“textual holdings”\) fields, then each of those fields should be broken out into a *separate* carrier-level resource.

-3. For each carrier-level record, determine the supertype of the resource and generate a JSON-LD document with a `type` value of either `HumanMadeObject` or `DigitalObject`, as appropriate.
+2. For each carrier-level record, determine the supertype of the resource and generate a JSON-LD document with a `type` value of either `HumanMadeObject` or `DigitalObject`, as appropriate.

     **Note:** Each `HumanMadeObject` or `DigitalObject` must also have a `Name` classified as its `Primary Name`, derived from the primary name of the content-level resource.